With strong ties to Australia’s war, gold, Aboriginal and agricultural history, the Hilltops Region is home to an abundance of museums and galleries.

 A hand sculpted Bill the Bastard monument is on display in Murrumburrah, near the Federation Star, on the corner of Bathurst and Albury Streets.

-Young Lambing Flat Folk Museum is located within the former Young Public School building, built in 1883.
+Young Historical Museum is located within the former Young Public School building, built in 1883.
 The museum is full of artefacts and memorabilia relating to Young’s history.
 Visitors can browse at their leisure through the five main display areas.
 From the historically significant ‘Roll-Up Banner’ carried by the miners during the anti-Chinese riots of June 1861, to items from the gold rush era, items from local dentists, barbers, hairdressers, World War One and World War Two, and the early establishment of Young.

 For more information on attractions in the Hilltops Region, click here.